 However, there are many air and moisture barriers that will do as good a job or better at preventing the leaking water from contacting your wood framing.
 These moisture barriers must be installed so they lap over the wall flashings.

-Weep holes at the bottom of all walls and at the top of windows and doors need to be no lees than 4 feet on center.
+Weep holes at the bottom of all walls and at the top of windows and doors need to be no less than 4 feet on center.
 Two-feet on center is preferable.

 The cavity behind the lowest courses of brick needs to be free and clear of mortar droppings.
 This allows leaking water to easily escape through the weep holes.

 An ingenious saw-toothed plastic netting can accomplish this task easily.
-It fits behind the first few course of brick.
+It fits behind the first few courses of brick.

 Silane-Siloxane Water Repellents

 Your leaks may be able to be stopped with the application of high-quality water repellents.
 These materials contain special chemicals called silanes, siloxanes, or a blend of the two. opens in a new windowCLICK HERE to get a fantastic one that will do a great job.

 Examine your brick walls.
 Look for tiny hairline cracks in the vertical joints.
 Remove and install new mortar if you find obvious water entry points.
 After the joints dry, apply the water repellents according to the manufacturer's instructions.